cb0806151/cbh-mancala/README.md

 - Alternate rules: different common rulesets that can be chosen by the user who starts the game.
 - Make bets optional
 - Possibly change state management systems
-- add in win logic for emptying the board to the winner
 - Add in take-opposite-house rule
 - A clock that starts when another player takes their turn, if it runs all the way down the other player forfeits the game
 - change theme to dark mode